 - The retiree HRA is available whether you enroll in Medicare supplemental insurance through Aon Hewitt Navigators or through another party.

 - If you have a spouse or dependent adult/child who is Medicare eligible, they will also receive a Company contribution to reimburse them for the cost of their individual coverage.
 A joint account will hold the Company contribution for you and your Medicare-eligible spouse or dependent adult/child.

 - If you have a spouse or dependent adult who is not Medicare eligible, they will be covered under the State Farm Group Medical PPO Plan's Pre-Medicare Retiree Option until they become eligible for Medicare.

 - If you have dependent children who are not Medicare eligible, in general, they will be covered under the State Farm Group Medical PPO Plan's Pre-Medicare Retiree Option until the end of the year in which they turn age 26.

 Here’s how it works

-- Upon receipt of proper notification* of paid premiums, you will be reimbursed for the full amount of your insurance premiums until your retiree HRA dollars are depleted.
-Any remaining premium expenses for the year would be paid by you.
+- Upon receipt of proper notification* of paid premiums or eligible expenses, you will be reimbursed for the full amount until your retiree HRA dollars are depleted.
+Any remaining expenses for the year would be paid by you.

 - If you sign up with an insurance plan that offers automatic reimbursement, notification of the premiums you pay will be submitted to the retiree HRA on your behalf, generally at the end of each month.

-- If automatic reimbursement is not available through your insurance plan, you can submit notification* of your paid premiums online or by mail or fax.
+- If automatic reimbursement is not available through your insurance plan, you can submit notification* of your paid premiums or eligible expenses online or by mail or fax.